 I suppose it is the evolution of the living form that really interests me and the evidence of the events of the life lived which leave their marks.

 I use regular or classical geometry as a set of constraints when making decisions about the overall proportions of the piece, this refers to the idea of a predetermined form.
 The patterns that I use as a starting point are usually from forms that would be classified as ‘regular’ and can be used as examples to illustrate the principles of classical geometry.
 The introduction of the principles of Fractal geometry into the pattern is an attempt by me to replicate the principle of a ‘response to random events’ within the piece.
 The pattern and form are a record of the ‘life’ of the piece while it is being made, but the ‘life’ of an artwork continues beyond the artist’s studio.
-It is re-contextualised in exhibitions, private collections, and like all objects, carries the marks of its owners as well as maker.
+It is re-contextualised in exhibitions, private collections, and like all objects carry the marks of its owners as well as the maker.

 How do you research for your projects that stem from such wide range of inspirations from Banksia plant to the animal phylum of Radiolaria?
 Is the thematic selection based more on spontaneity than careful choice?